soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 When a user in your organization submits an email message and reports it to Microsoft by using the [Report Message add-in for Outlook or Outlook Web Access](enable-the-report-message-add-in.md).
 This triggers a system-based informational alert that automatically launches the investigation playbook.

 During the root investigation phase, various aspects of the email are assessed.
 These include:
-- A determination about what type of threat it might be,
+- A determination about what type of threat it might be
-- Who sent it,
+- Who sent it
-- Where the email was sent from (sending infrastructure),
+- Where the email was sent from (sending infrastructure)
-- Whether other instances of the email were delivered or blocked,
+- Whether other instances of the email were delivered or blocked
-- An assessment from our analysts,
+- An assessment from our analysts
-- Whether the email is associated with any known campaigns,
+- Whether the email is associated with any known campaigns
-- and more.

 After the root investigation is complete, the playbook provides a list of recommended actions to take.